Javascript is not enabled.

 Are there activities to avoid?

-Beavers says she had to remind participants in her study that wearing the weighted vest was not always appropriate.
+Beavers says she has had to remind participants in one of her studies that wearing the weighted vest was not always appropriate.

-“We’d have to tell people like yes, we want you to wear it eight hours a day, but if you find yourself somehow doing some type of activity where you’re doing a lot of bending … please take it off,” she says.
+“We’d have to tell people like yes, we want you to wear it, but if you find yourself doing some type of activity where you’re doing a lot of bending … please take it off,” she says.

 How long and often should you wear it?